 Job market paper

-U.S. policymakers depend on global banks to advance policy objectives, but aggressive enforcement can push activity beyond U.S. jurisdiction.
-Using a hand-collected dataset of 7,085 enforcement actions across 45 jurisdictions from 2011 to 2021, I show that U.S. regulators levy the largest penalties on global banks for similar violations.
-Difference-in-differences analyses around U.S. settlements reveal that penalized banks contract balance sheets, cross-border syndicated lending, and non-USD payment processing, while their borrowers substitute to Chinese lenders facing minimal U.S. enforcement.
-A multi-period model shows that this creates a time-inconsistency problem: strict enforcement raises near-term compliance but accelerates entry by less-regulated competitors.
-The optimal policy is non-monotonic: strict initially to delay entry, then lenient as competition intensifies.
+U.S. policymakers depend on global banks to advance policy objectives, but aggressive enforcement can shift activity beyond U.S. jurisdiction.
+Using hand-collected data of 7,085 enforcement actions across 45 jurisdictions, I show that U.S. regulators impose the largest penalties for comparable violations.
+Difference-in-differences estimates around U.S. settlements indicate that penalized banks contract balance sheets, cross-border syndicated lending, and non-USD payment processing.
+Other banks also reduce cross-border lending, except Chinese lenders, which face minimal U.S. enforcement and withdraw far less.
+I interpret these patterns using a dynamic model in which strict enforcement raises near-term compliance but accelerates the expansion of non-regulated competitors, generating a time-inconsistency problem for U.S. regulators.
+The optimal policy is non-monotonic: initially strict to delay entry, then lenient as competition intensifies.
 These findings highlight the limits of unilateral enforcement in global financial markets.

 Last revised: April 2025